abhi10sharma/Gspread-Sheets/README.md

 # Sharing and access control.
 # Batching updates.

-# oauth2client library will help us to get the client credientials a to read the data of specific Spread Sheet.
+# oauth2client library will help us to get the client credentials a to read the data of specific Spread Sheet.

 import gspread
 from oauth2client.service_account import ServiceAccountCredentials